 If you want to remove Archive Manager thoroughly, we would suggest that you follow the removal instructions that are underneath this article.
 They have been made with the main idea to help you either manually or automatically delete this PUP from your Mac.
 If the manual removal manual does not seem to provide any results, we would advise you to download an advanced anti-malware software, which will scan for all of the files related to Archive Managed plus all of the programs installed alongside it and will remove any unwanted apps from your Mac effectively.

-Automatically remove Archive Manager PUP from your Mac
+Step 3: Scan for and remove Archive Manager PUP files from your Mac

 When you are facing problems on your Mac as a result of unwanted scripts and programs such as Archive Manager PUP, the recommended way of eliminating the threat is by using an anti-malware program.
-Combo Cleaner offers advanced security features along with other modules that will improve your Mac’s security and protect it in the future.
+SpyHunter for Mac offers advanced security features along with other modules that will improve your Mac’s security and protect it in the future.